Azure/ResourceModules/modules/container-registry/registry/replication/README.md

 ### Parameter: `location`

 Location for all resources.

 - Required: No
 - Type: string
 - Default: `[resourceGroup().location]`

-### Parameter: `name`

-The name of the replication.
-- Required: Yes
-- Type: string

 ### Parameter: `regionEndpointEnabled`

 Specifies whether the replication regional endpoint is enabled.
 Requests will not be routed to a replication whose regional endpoint is disabled, however its data will continue to be synced with other replications.

 - Required: No
 - Type: bool
 - Default: `True`

-### Parameter: `registryName`

-The name of the parent registry.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

 ### Parameter: `tags`

 Tags of the resource.

 - Required: No
 - Type: object

 ### Parameter: `zoneRedundancy`

 Whether or not zone redundancy is enabled for this container registry.

 - Required: No
 - Type: string
 - Default: `'Disabled'`